RogerTangos/blog/packages/personal-blog-lite/content/blog/june-july-update-2020/index.md

 # 📢 June - July Update

-It's August, and time for an update on my activist strategy and activities.
-Because this is  only for own audience, for distribution via email and the website, it's much rougher than other pieces I may put online.
+It's the end of July, and time for an update on my activist strategy and activities.
+Because this is only for own audience (distribution via email and the website), it's much rougher than other pieces I may put online.

-I'm curious to know what you notice about this.
-There's a <a href="#survey">📋 survey at the bottom of the page.</a>
+_I'm curious to know what you notice about this.
+There's a <a href="#survey">📋 survey at the bottom of the page.</a>_

+_If you would like to receive emails with similar pieces I write, please let me know at [https://albertrcarter.com/contact](albertrcarter.com/contact)._

 # Activist Strategies